crsl4/phylogenetics-class/lecture-notes/lecture5.md

 ### Previous class check-up
 - We understand sequencing technologies
 - We learned a bit about `phyluce` as a pipeline for phylogenomics on UCEs and about `FastQC` for QC of raw reads
+- We start thinking about data for the class project and start working on QC

 ### Learning objectives